 Contact your health care provider to find out if your child is up to date on their chickenpox vaccines, or to find out if you are eligible for shingles vaccine.
 If you have questions about these shots or other immunizations, contact Melissa Propp, RN, Clinic Manager at (308) 345-4223.
 Southwest Nebraska Public Health Department serves Chase, Dundy, Frontier, Furnas, Hayes, Hitchcock, Keith, Perkins, and Red Willow counties.
-You can follow us on Facebook and Instagram or view the website at www.swhealth.ne.gov.
+You can follow us on Facebook, Instagram and TikTok or view the website, which contains many useful resources at www.swhealth.ne.gov.